radicle-dev/old.radicle.xyz/content/docs/tutorial-part-1-contributor.rst

   $ rad patch propose 798c5c4
   Proposing patch #1 to 12D3KooWSeVNi5qTpDULRMR8UQhhQZfk4taUGRaLoLF7BgAAsUQW

-*Note: Make sure that your branch is only 1 commit ahead of master or the patch proposal will fail.*
+*Note: Make sure that your commit is on top of origin/master or the patch proposal will fail.*

 If we want to see the status of our patch we can do that with: